 Required Courses

-Students interested in a SWAGS major need to complete a total of nine courses, three of which are core courses.
-The three core courses are:
+Students interested in a SWAGS major need to complete a total of nine courses: One introductory course, SWAG 200, SWAG 400, and six electives.

-- SWAG 100 The Cross-Cultural Construction of Gender
+• SWAG 100 Construction of Gender (The Department)

-SWAG 200 investigates contemporary feminist thought from a variety of disciplinary perspectives.
-It focuses on key issues in feminist theory, such as the sex/gender debate, sexual desire and the body, the political economy of gender, the creation of the "queer" as subject, and the construction of masculinity, among others.
+SWAG 200 (formerly "Feminist Theory") investigates contemporary feminist thought from a variety of disciplinary perspectives.
+It focuses on key issues such as the sex/gender debate, sexual desire and the body, the political economy of gender, the creation of the "queer" as subject, and the construction of masculinity, among others.
 This course aims also to think through the ways in which these concerns intersect with issues of race, class, the environment, and the nation.

 SWAG 400 is a research seminar, which culminates in a final research paper.
 The topic of this course will vary from year to year.
 Students who have taken this seminar in the past may take it again if the topic is different.

-The remaining six electives required to complete the major may be chosen from courses offered by the Sexuality, Women's and Gender Studies Department or from the list of related courses below:
+The remaining six electives required to complete the major may be chosen from courses offered by the Sexuality, Women's and Gender Studies Department, included on the list of related courses (see below), or external courses approved by your SWAGS advisor:

 Related Courses